Networked Transport of RTCM via Internet Protocol

-The Networked Transport of RTCM via Internet Protocol (NTRIP) is a protocol for streaming differential GPS (DGPS) corrections over the Internet for real-time kinematic positioning.
+The Networked Transport of RTCM via Internet Protocol (NTRIP) is a protocol for streaming satellite navigation (GNSS) data over the Internet.

-NTRIP is a generic, stateless protocol based on the Hypertext Transfer Protocol HTTP/1.1 and is enhanced for GNSS data streams.
+NTRIP is a generic, stateless protocol based on the Hypertext Transfer Protocol (HTTP/1.1) based on the RTCM SC-104 protocol for GNSS data streams.

 The specification is standardized by the Radio Technical Commission for Maritime Services (RTCM).